romulopires08/SQL_queries/JOIN_and_Stored_Procedures.md

 ![imagem](https://github.com/romulopires08/SQL_queries/assets/105392322/841dcbe8-6861-4397-a138-8077c143a927)

 Tryng a wrong input like CALL UPDATE_LEADERS_SCORE(610038, 120).
-The message Error: Invalid score provided, will be return
+The message Error: Invalid score provided, will be return.